mypreview/siuy/README.md

 | For Writers, Journalists, Book Lovers! |
 | --- |

 Siuy is a WordPress theme dedicated to blogging.
 Made for minimalistic book and writing lovers.
+Theme is designed to emphasize typography with plenty of white space and room for prominent photos.
+It’s an ideal choice for storytelling.

 ## Requirements